 Dad's main role was to patrol their territory and protect his family.
 He would frequently be found at the top and bottom boundary of the stretch, making sure other swans weren't trying to muscle in on his patch .

-In these pictures one of the youngsters runs into a confrontation with a neighbouring male swan.
+In the following pictures one of the youngsters runs into a confrontation with a neighbouring male swan.
 If the adult would have caught the cygnet, he could have killed it, but Dad's quick intervention forced the other cob into a retreat.